bosskrub9992/templatebe/README.md

 # templatebe

 A monorepo built using Golang and adhering to Clean Architecture principles.
 This template is designed to help developers create a scalable and maintainable project with multiple service with ease.
 Here is the benefits to use monorepo https://monorepo.tools/.
 Our template also includes a core library for sharing dependencies between services, making it easier to manage, refactor and maintain the project while not breaking the microservice design pattern.
+We suggest using Golang module working space https://go.dev/doc/tutorial/workspaces.

 ### Prerequisite